lottie/lottie-spec/CONTRIBUTING.md

 production Lottie Library.
 Lottie libraries may implement proposals, though are encouraged to not enable the proposed feature without explicit opt-in.

-### Stage 2: Draft
+### Draft

 An RFC at the draft stage is a fully formed solution.
-There is working-group consensus that the problem identified should be solved, and this particular solution is preferred.
+There is working group consensus that the problem identified should be solved, and this particular solution is preferred.
 A draft's goal is to precisely and completely describe the solution and resolve any concerns through library implementations. **A draft must be a pull request.**